-Earlier, we covered fixing the “Waiting for Activation…” issue in iMessage after our triumphant (we’re not going to be humble about it!) success with it.
+Earlier, we covered fixing the “Waiting for Activation” issue in iMessage after our triumphant (we’re not going to be humble about it!) success with it.
 And then came the FaceTime thing.
-On one of our iPhones, we’re still trying to activate FaceTime but where it has gotten activated, these are some of things we had to try.
+On one of our iPhones, we had this issue and some of the tricks mentioned here worked for us.

-The first thing you’ll need to check – if FaceTime isn’t working – is to find out if FaceTime’s blocked in restrictions.
+The first thing you’ll need to check – if FaceTime isn’t working – is to find out if FaceTime isn’t blocked in restrictions.

-Go to Settings -> General -> Restrictions and then Disable Restrictions.
+Go to Settings → Screen Time → Content & Privacy Restrictions → and then Disable Content & Privacy Restrictions.
 If that’s not possible due to certain other reasons, make sure FaceTime is turned ON in the list of ‘Allowed Apps’

 Furthermore, make sure your Date & Time settings are in proper order.
 If the Date & Time is set to automatic, make sure the time zone is rightly selected and the time displayed is correct.
 If not, set manually.